luiscoco/NodeJS_Express_Sample1/README.md

 # NodeJS_Express_Sample1

-## How to set you Express application
+## How to set your first Express application

 1. First open VSCode and create an "index.js" file with this code